yogurt-lover/shell/README.md

  * If command_num is zero, the process's stdout file descriptor will be changed using set_pipe_stdout
  * Conversely, if command_num is at its last iteration, the process's stdin file descriptor will be changed
  * using set_pipe_stdin
- * If the command_num is anything in between, both the stdout and stdin file descriptors will be changed.
+ * If the command_num is anything in between, both the stdout and stdin file descriptors will be changed correspondingly.
  * The command will then be executed with exec_coreutil (in exec.c)
- * As the command_num counter increases (in shell.c), file descriptor associated with pipes that have
+ * As the command_num counter increases (in shell.c), file descriptors associated with pipes that have
  * been "used up" will be closed.
  * ====================*/